nkymark/TCSISimTestbed/README.md

 #### Acknowledgement
-We would like to thank former engineering undergraduate from Monash University, Malaysia; Chun Yik Ang, Marcus Jun Yi Lim, and Ricky Sutopo, for participating in the alpha-testing of the simulation benchmark on various operating systems and providing feedback to help improve this benchmark model.
+We would like to thank former engineering undergraduate from Monash University, Malaysia; Chun Yik Ang, Marcus Jun Yi Lim, and Ricky Sutopo, and William McMillan from Ulster University for participating in the alpha-testing of the simulation benchmark on various operating systems and providing feedback to help improve this benchmark model.